Parthwebde12/parthwebde12/README.md

 ---

 ## 🌟 About Me
-- 🎓 Computer Science student on a journey to become a **skilled Web Developer**
+- 🎓 E&TC student on a journey to become a **skilled Web Developer**
 - 💻 Currently focusing on:
   - ✅ HTML, CSS, Tailwind, Bootstrap
   - ✅ JavaScript (ES6+)